Lungwan/CAS_shiny/README.md

    cd CAS_shiny

-4. Open the project in R or RStudio (recommended: open the `.Rproj` file if available).
+4. Open the project in R or RStudio.

 5. Install `renv` (if not already installed):